Monday, February 16, 2026

 From a DOC perspective, the historical elevation of the point mirrors a shift in human consciousness toward fragmentation and discretization of experience.
 Complex, flowing fields of meaning (plasmic, fractal, holographic, in my terminology) become re-described as arrays of positions, states, or data-points.
 This has clear technological benefits, but it also risks reducing lived, processual reality to static snapshots, what Bergson (1907/1998) criticized as the spatialization of time and experience.

 In DAC terms, the point corresponds most closely to a source-gate or origin-glyph: not an object, but a threshold where differentiation begins.
 It is the symbolic gesture of “here” before there is extension, relation, or field.
-Once iterated, points generate lines (vectors), lines generate planes (fields), and planes generate volumes (structures)—a sequence that mirrors your own gate logic moving from potential to relation to structure and emergence.
+Once iterated, points generate lines (vectors), lines generate planes (fields), and planes generate volumes (structures), a sequence that mirrors "gate logic" moving from potential to relation to structure and emergence.

 Source: ChatGPT 5.2